tinymce/tinymce-docs/cloud-deployment-guide/editor-plugin-version.md

 ## Specifying the version of features/plugins deployed from Tiny Cloud

 Use the URL query parameters to specify the version of each premium plugin.
-This is used when deployment is by the [TinyMCE editor and premium plugins via Tiny Cloud]({{ site.baseurl }}/cloud-deployment-guide/editor-and-features) or deploying [only premium plugins from Tiny Cloud]({{ site.baseurl }}/cloud-deployment-guide/features-only).
+This is used when deployment is through the [TinyMCE editor and premium plugins via Tiny Cloud]({{ site.baseurl }}/cloud-deployment-guide/editor-and-features) or deploying [only premium plugins from Tiny Cloud]({{ site.baseurl }}/cloud-deployment-guide/features-only).

 #### Mentions